 If you are interested in conducting your thesis in mineralogy please contact Prof. Max Wilke.

-Since 2017, we offer the new Master-Wahlpflicht-Modul "Experimental Mineralogy-Petrology" (MMPWX01), reoccurring every fall and spring semester.
+Since fall semester 2022/23, we offer the Master-Wahlpflicht-Modul "Experimental Mineralogy-Petrology" (GEW-MF22), reoccurring every fall and spring semester.

-Here, we want to perform high-pressure-/high-temperature laboratory experiments on minerals, glasses and rocks, which will help us to understand natural magmatic and metamorphic processes.
+Here, students perform high-pressure-/high-temperature laboratory experiments on minerals, glasses and rocks, which will help us to understand natural magmatic and metamorphic processes.
 Applying different analytical methods and giving short project-related talks will be also part of this course.